In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is selfishness.

 On the selfless end of the selfish-selfless spectrum is altruism.
 In the 1800s, French philosopher Auguste Comte first described altruism as a moral imperative to place others’ needs ahead of one’s own self-interest.

-It sounds like there’s been a lot of argument over the years about whether humans are inherently selfish or altruistic.
+It sounds like there’s been a lot of arguments over the years about whether humans are inherently selfish or altruistic.
 Probably, we have natural tendencies towards both selfishness and cooperativeness.
 From an evolutionary perspective, prosocial behaviour may have conferred adaptive advantages in propagating the family genes.

 Genetic factors appear to play a role in which way we lean towards more heavily, but there are also a lot of social factors that come into play, and there are cultural differences in displays of prosocial behaviour.
 Researchers have identified a number of genetic variants that may contribute to selfishness/selflessness, including the genes that encode for receptors for the hormones oxytocin and vasopressin.